Itay-Biton/AndroidGamificationSDK/README.md

 ## Contact

-If you have any questions or need assistance, feel free to reach out to us at [itaybit10@gmail.com](mailto:itaybit10@gmail.com).
+If you have any questions or need assistance, feel free to reach out to me at [itaybit10@gmail.com](mailto:itaybit10@gmail.com).

 ---

-## License and Copyright

-© 2025 Gamification SDK.
-All rights reserved.

-This SDK is owned by Gamification SDK.
-Any unauthorized reproduction, modification, distribution, or use of this SDK, in whole or in part, is strictly prohibited without explicit permission from the author.

-For academic purposes or personal review, please ensure proper credit is given to Gamification SDK, and include a link to the original repository.

-This SDK is intended for portfolio demonstration purposes only and must not be duplicated or repurposed without permission.
-If you're interested in collaborating or using parts of this SDK for educational reasons, please contact us directly.

----

 ## Note to Recruiters

-Please note that this SDK is part of our professional portfolio and should not be copied or reused.
-If you’re interested in our work or would like to discuss potential job opportunities, feel free to reach out via the provided email.
-We are open to exploring new projects and opportunities.
+Please note that this SDK is part of my professional portfolio.
+If you’re interested in my work or would like to discuss potential job opportunities, feel free to reach out via the provided email.
+I am open to exploring new projects and opportunities.